AndrewRoddy/Gomodoro/README.md

 Animations
 - [ ] Have starting from zero circle animation on reload / initial load

-Start recording
-- [ ] **Move project to Ionic for Mobile**
-- [ ] Create text logo
-- [ ] Create app icon
-- [ ] Fully rework desktop layout for mobile first

-  - Mobile should look exactly like desktop does in mobile mode
-- [ ] Publish mobile app in beta
-- [ ] **Mobile Release**
-- [ ] Create "live" lockscreen widget that shows current time working
-- [ ] Create dynamic island integration
-- [ ] Every 6 hours send notification asking if the user is still there.

 - [ ] Implement 3js as the timer
 - [ ] Create apple watch app (in a different repo)